Rosimin/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 ## Unstructured and conditional messages

-Protobuf is a contract-first messaging format, and an apps messages need to be specified in *.proto* files when the app is compiled.
-For advanced scenarios, Protobuf offers language features and well known types to support conditional and unknown message.
+Protobuf is a contract-first messaging format, and an apps messages need to be specified in *.proto* files when the app is built.
+For advanced scenarios, Protobuf offers language features and well known types to support conditional and unknown messages.

 ### Any